Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 ### Holding Action

-Any character may Hold their Action, or wait to act based on something that happens in the battlefiled.
+Any character may Hold their Action, or wait to act based on something that happens in the battlefield.
 To do so, the must spend **2 Impulse** and describe what it is they are waiting for: they cannot arbitrarily wait.
 When the specified event happens, they get a chance to act *before* or *after* the event, at their discretion.
 Any action may be